jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 > - [**Demystifying Bayesian Deep Learning**](https://www.youtube.com/watch?v=s0S6HFdPtlA&t=906s&ab_channel=PyData) by Eric J. Ma (PyData)*

 In short, implementation of Bayesian Statistics on time-series predictive modelling is powerful due to:

-- The ability for us to define *priors* (initial beliefs) & update such priors with newer data.
+The ability for us to define *priors* (initial beliefs) & update such priors with newer data.

+Formulate complex functions (link functions) from defined priors variables to

  such recalling our concept of *Generalized Linear Models* above:
 > **Generalized Linear Models** allows for response variables that have arbitrary distributions, and for an arbitrary function of the response variable to vary linearly with the predicted values (rather than assuming that the response itself must vary linearly)